What happens when a southern town's unspoken code of rules and behavior is shattered by three courageous women?

 - What can be said about the setting?
 What do you know about the American South in the 1960s?

 - The novel is written from the point of view of Skeeter, Aibileen and Minny and all three of them voice their own stories.
-Listen to an of Aibileen's story.
+Listen to an excerpt of Aibileen's story.
 What is characteristic of the way she speaks English?
 Retell her story in "proper English."
 (The girl's name is Mae Mobley and her mother's name is Elizabeth Leefolt)

-- Read this from Skeeter's story.
+- Read this excerpt from Skeeter's story.
 In this excerpt Skeeter is visiting Aibileen to write down her story.
 Notice what Skeeter does to make Aibileen relax.
 Does anything surprise you?
 Do you notice lingusitic idiosyncrasies in this excerpt?